microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     ```
     >NOTE: You'll also see imports from `dateTimeFormat.ts` which will be used later in this exercise. `startDateTimeAsync` and `endDateTimeAsync` will be used while creating a Microsoft Teams meeting link to define start date and end date for the meeting.

-1. Take a moment to examine `clientSecretCredential` and `appGraphClient`, they will be used later in the authentication process and calling the Microsoft Graph API:
+1. Take a moment to examine `clientSecretCredential` and `appGraphClient`, they will be used later in the authentication process and when calling the Microsoft Graph API:

     ```typescript
     let clientSecretCredential;
     let appGraphClient;
     ```

-1. Locate `ensureGraphForAppOnlyAuth` function:
+1. Locate the `ensureGraphForAppOnlyAuth` function:
-    - `ClientSecretCredential` consumes `Tenant Id`, `Client Id` and `Client Secret` of the Azure Active Directory app.
+    - `ClientSecretCredential` uses the `Tenant Id`, `Client Id` and `Client Secret` values from the Azure Active Directory app.
-    - Authentication is built for a Deamon App. `authProvider` is defined as Azure Active Directory app will authenticate in the background and consume app-only permissions to make Microsoft Graph API calls.
+    - The `authProvider` object is defined as an Azure Active Directory app that will authenticate in the background and use app-only permissions (such as **Calendars.ReadWrite**) to make Microsoft Graph API calls.

     ```typescript
     function ensureGraphForAppOnlyAuth() {
         if (!clientSecretCredential) {
             clientSecretCredential = new ClientSecretCredential(
                 process.env.TENANT_ID,
                 process.env.CLIENT_ID,
                 process.env.CLIENT_SECRET
             );
         }